cshadd/fetch-bot/README.md

 ```
 in a Bash terminal.

 To control and terminate the application, you must use the web interface.
 It should be http://localhost/FetchBot.
-The OpenCV Controller Terminal Window is located at the VNC server :1.
 You can also use other command line arguments.
 If you wish to view the different command line arguments available, execute
 ```bash
 cd ~/bin
 java -jar fetch-bot-vx.x.x.jar HELP